Lightning-AI/pytorch-lightning/docs/source/new_project.rst

             optimizer = torch.optim.Adam(self.parameters(), lr=1e-3)
             return optimizer

-A :class:`~pytorch_lightning.core.LightningModule` defines a system such as a GAN, VAE or MNIST classifier.
+A :class:`~pytorch_lightning.core.LightningModule` defines a system such as:

+- GAN
+- VAE
+- Autoencoder
+- BERT
+- SimCLR
+- DQN
+- Image classifier

 It is a :class:`torch.nn.Module` that groups all research code into a single file to make it self-contained:

 - The Train loop